joydeepmedhi/Tensorflow-Object-Detection-API/README.md

 * The modified method for F1 score and per category stats are written in ```object_detection_evaluation.py```  &  ```metrics.py```
 * If you wish to add more evaluation metric you can add it in these files.
-* After that again do **build & install** like before to get these new features on tensorboard.
+* After that, again do **build & install** like before to get these new features on tensorboard.

 ___
 ### Useful Definitions